 How do you decide on the challenges?We’re always looking for new challenges for OpenIDEO.com.
 We’re looking to work with organizations that would like to address problems for the social good.
 Please get in touch if you have an idea: email@example.com

-How are concepts selected?Everyone contributing to OpenIDEO helps select the best concepts.
-In the early phases, you can increase a concept’s or inspiration’s exposure by applauding it.
+How are ideas selected?Everyone contributing to OpenIDEO helps select the best ideas.
+In the early phases, you can increase a concept’s or research'ss exposure by applauding it.
 Later on, when we move into the evaluation phase, you get the chance to rate concepts according to specific criteria.

-What happens to the top concepts?All concepts generated are shareable, remix-able and reusable because the Contributor grants a non-exclusive license to the Challenge Host.
-Beyond that, organizations we partner with on challenges may choose to implement the top ideas.
+What happens to the top ideas?All concepts generated are shareable, remix-able and reusable because the Contributor grants a non-exclusive license to the Challenge Host.
+Beyond that, organisations we partner with on challenges may choose to implement the top ideas.

 What is IDEO’s involvement in the challenges?Think of us as facilitators: we’re here to help make the process work as well as possible.
 Sometimes we’ll help tidy things up in between challenge phases, re-framing ideas so they're clearer and help you focus on what’s most important.
 It’s your job to constitute what makes a good design.